pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/deploy_backend.md

 ### 3.2 Create Kubernetes NodePort Service for REST API Agent:

 Since the frontend app from Google Cloud would access the REST APIs exposed by the 'REST API Agent', you need to create a new kubernetes service for it.

+The following yaml definition would be used for to create a NodePort Service for the REST API Agent -

+		---
+		apiVersion: v1
+		kind: Service
+		metadata:
+		  name: rest-api-agent-service
+		  labels:
+		    app: iot-backend
+		spec:
+		  ports:
+		    - protocol: TCP
+		      port: 5050
+		      nodePort: 30500
+		  selector:
+		    app: iot-backend-rest-api-agent
+		    tier: rest-api-agent
+		  type: "NodePort"

 * **3.2.1: Create REST API Agent NodePort Service -** You can create a new kubernetes service using the following command -